Skip to content

 • Source policy — how much of the source’s stock are you willing to move?

-• Ignore source — take whatever’s needed; don’t protect source levels.
+• Ignore levels at source — take whatever’s needed, even if it would leave the source negative.

 • Keep source at target / reorder point / min — leave at least that much at the source after the move.

-You can also set a minimum transfer quantity to skip variants where the calculated move is too small to be worth it.
+You can also set a minimum transfer quantity to skip variants where the calculated move is too small to be worth it, and add variant filters to narrow the flow to a subset of your catalog (a single vendor or product type, for example).

 Caveats: